ABOUT US

 Selina Leticia Chacon Borquez

-Selina Leticia Chacon Borquez (she/her) carries soulful gifts of traditional massage, trauma-informed bodywork, rites of passage and ancestral healing.
-She also offers her healing medicine through preparing nourishing meals to nurture her community.
-Selina attended Wild Mountain and the SOLB Rites of Passage Guide training in 2021, which brought her ever deeper into her devotion of decolonial, liberatory healing, and ancestral work.
+Selina Leticia Chacon Borquez (they/them) carries soulful gifts of traditional massage, trauma-informed bodywork, rites of passage and ancestral healing.
+They also offer their healing medicine through preparing nourishing meals to nurture their community.
+Selina attended Wild Mountain’s BIPOC Rites of Passage Guide training in 2021, which brought them ever deeper into their devotion of decolonial, liberatory healing, and ancestral work.

-Selina's love for community, the land, the unseen and her other-than-human family is where she feels most alive and anchored.
-Her integral animist connection and conversation has been unbroken from the time of her birth in the Sonoran desert, on the lands of the Yaqui people, in Tucson Arizona.
-Selina has been in a lifelong apprenticeship with her ancestors from both Spanish and Indigenous Mexican roots.
-These ancestors walk intimately through the rhythms of her life and work, she councils with them as sources of her medicina, and tends her relationship to their ceremonial lifeways reverently.
+Selina's love for community, the land, the unseen and their other-than-human family is where they feel most alive and anchored.
+Their integral animist connection and conversation has been unbroken from the time of their birth in the Sonoran desert, on the lands of the Yaqui people, in Tucson Arizona.
+Selina has been in a lifelong apprenticeship with their ancestors from both Spanish and Indigenous Mexican roots.
+These ancestors walk intimately through the rhythms of their life and work, Selina councils with them as sources of their medicina, and tends their relationship to their ceremonial lifeways reverently. ancestralha.com

 Ciela